Welcome to this gallery of wildflowers from the Yuraygir National Park

 Since the turn of the century, I have enjoyed holidays at the iconic coastal hamlet of Wooli

 , New South Wales.
 My initial interests were diving and underwater photography in the Solitary Islands Marine Park.
-In 2011 the Australian Sport Diving Magazine published two of my articles, one of which was titled the "Slithery Beauties of the North Solitary Islands" about the colourful Nudibranches and Flatworms in the North Solitary Islands Marine Park.
-Over the past year, I have developed an interest in the wildflowers of terra firma.
-This interest has especially been nurtured by Bruce-the-beekeeper, my bush walking mate, and by Mr. Barry Kemp, Botanist, and author of "Wildflowers of the North Coast of New South Wales
+In 2011 the Australian Sport Diving Magazine published two of my articles, one of which was titled the "Slithery Beauties of the North Solitary Islands" about the colourful Nudibranchs and Flatworms in the North Solitary Islands Marine Park.
+Subsequently, I developed an interest in the wildflowers of terra firma.
+This interest has especially been nurtured by Bruce-the-beekeeper, my bush-bashing-botanical-buddy, and by Mr. Barry Kemp, Botanist, and author of "Wildflowers of the North Coast of New South Wales

 ".
-The contributions of these two gentlemen are both profoundly and warmly acknowledged, as well as the help on the IT side from Alex Webley, email: (alex AT alexwebley.com).
+The contributions and collaboration of these two gentlemen are both profoundly and warmly acknowledged, as well as the help on the IT side from Alex Webley, (email@example.com) who in the early days helped set us up with IT we still use.
+As Alex has now retired he has passed the baton to our IT provider Ozdoc of the Gold Coast.
+Alex's contributions are acknowledged.

-We have assembled an anthology, that is; a gallery of flowers over a year.
+We have assembled an anthology, that is; a gallery of flowers over now several years.
 From many images taken in the field, I have put up the best for your enjoyment.
 Cameras are Nikon, D80, D7000, and the latest, the fabulous D 800

 We have, at times, been restricted by the locked gates of the National Parks and are hopeful that this policy may change.
+Precious money is being spent on locked gates and heavy rock barricades to keep citizens out of the Park.
+Surely more could be achieved to protect the Park, not by obstruction, but by community awareness, education, and involvement?
 We are also hopeful that certain areas containing interesting or special groups of wildflowers can be identified, and protected.
 Many wildflowers are vulnerable, and it will be through education that we will be able to raise community awareness of the need for their protection.
 Over the last year it has been my pleasure and privilege to gain a better insight into the work of the Rangers of the National Parks and Wildlife Service in the Park.
 They are a highly competent and very dedicated team.
 Park management is a complex task; I think they do it well, often with limited resources.
-Please go to page 98 to look at the work currently (December, 2012) being done to protect the migratory Tern.
+Please go to about page 98 to look at the work currently (December, 2012) being done to protect the Migratory Tern.

 We have endeavoured to be correct in our identification, but realize that there may be inconsistencies or errors.
 I should also add that you will see there are "weeds" and "garden escapes" in the gallery; these are included as they do form part of the tapestry of flowering plants in the Park.
 Similarly, I like to photograph flowers with creepy crawling and flying things - adds a bit of protein to the mix!
 In the future, I would like to re sort the images on the basis of colour as has been done in one of my favourite books, "Mangroves To Mountains

 In addition to remote storage of high resolution images, the SmugMug format has some really neat features; for example, if you run your mouse down the right side of the image, a toolbar will open which will allow magnified view of the image; try it.
-I shoot in JPEG.
-Some images are cropped in SmugMug but no further "shopping" is performed.
+I shoot in JPEG, load into Apple MacPro, and do limited editing before uploading to SmugMug.
+If any readers would like a few tips on flower photography, please drop me a line.
+In the future, 3 D photography will allow viewing of flower images in 3 D and wouldn't that be cool?

 Should the reader wish to make a donation to assist the preservation of wildflowers, then please make your cheque out to "The Herbarium, North Coast Regional Botanic Garden", and send it to the North Coast Regional Botanic Garden, P.O.
 Box 648, Coffs Harbour, 2450, New South Wales.
 This is where Barry has worked as a volunteer Botanist for many years.

-Should the reader like to comment, please email Roger: (roger AT newwakaya.com).
+Should the reader like to comment, please email Roger: (firstname.lastname@example.org).

 Please enjoy.
 And, see you in the Park.